antoineboquet/greek-conversion/README.md

-  setCoronisStyle?: Coronis,      // set Coronis enum to PSILI | APOSTOPHE | NO (defaults to: PSILI) useCxOverMacron?: boolean,      // use a circumflex rather than a macron for eta, omega, etc beta_v?: boolean,               // transliterate 'β' as 'v' (defaults to: 'b') eta_i?: boolean,                // transliterate 'η' as 'ī' (defaults to: 'ē') xi_ks?: boolean,                // transliterate 'ξ' as 'ks' (defaults to: 'x') rho_rh?: boolean,               // transliterate 'ρ' as 'rh' even if it doesn't have a rough breathing
+  setCoronisStyle?: Coronis,      // set Coronis enum to PSILI | APOSTOPHE | NO (defaults to: PSILI) useCxOverMacron?: boolean,      // use a circumflex rather than a macron for eta, omega, etc beta_v?: boolean,               // transliterate 'β' as 'v' (defaults to: 'b') gammaNasal_n?: boolean,         // transliterate 'γ' as 'n' when nasalization occurs eta_i?: boolean,                // transliterate 'η' as 'ī' (defaults to: 'ē') xi_ks?: boolean,                // transliterate 'ξ' as 'ks' (defaults to: 'x') rho_rh?: boolean,               // transliterate 'ρ' as 'rh' even if it doesn't have a rough breathing